theirc/CTS-ircdeploy/docs/server-setup.rst

 Postgres
 ~~~~~~~~

 Postgres is our primary database server.

-Postgres is started by an init.d script.

-Only one logical Postgres server runs on a server.
+We use a PostgreSQL instance hosted on Amazon RDS.